City Sikhs: City Sikhs' work

+In February, 2022 they also authored an open letter about religious freedom in collaboration with British South Indians and think tank, Bridge India in response to the move to ban head scarves in schools in Karnataka.

 Members of City Sikhs have appeared on TV and radio and in print on a number of occasions to talk about Sikh or British Asian issues and are regular contributors to the BBC Asian Network and BBC1's The Big Questions.

 Awards and nominations

 The City Sikhs team has been awarded a wide range of awards recognising both interfaith and community work, including: